-- Support increased investment in rural education services through the Rural Education Achievement Program (REAP) Title VI of the Elementary and Secondary Education Act. - Secure Rural Schools provides funding for ESAs, schools, and communities that find a portion of their land unavailable for generating revenues or taxes, given the presence of federal lands.
+- Support increased investment for rural education services through the Rural Education Achievement Program (REAP) Title VI of the Elementary and Secondary Education Act. - Support continued and timely investment in Impact Aid. - Secure Rural Schools provides funding for ESAs, schools, and communities that find a portion of their land unavailable for generating revenues or taxes, given the presence of federal lands.
 The presence of federal land means the community has reduced the ability to generate property taxes (a common source of funding for schools).
-SRS helps fill some of the void, funding that is especially critical in these rural communities, where a significant portion (sometimes nearing 90%!) of their land is federally held and not subject to the normal state and local taxation. - Advocate for long-term dedicated SRS funding for 5-10 years. - Support retroactive appropriations to ensure no disruption in funding.
+SRS helps fill some of the void, funding that is especially critical in these rural communities, where a significant portion (sometimes nearing 90%!) of their land is federally held and not subject to regular state and local taxation. - Advocate for long-term dedicated SRS funding for 5-10 years. - Timely access to SRS funds is critical for budget certainty and planning. - Support retroactive appropriations to ensure no disruption in funding.